Salsola tragus: Salsola and phytoremediation

 A special class of soil mitigation is phytoremediation, in which the removal and accumulation of toxic elements from soils by suitable management of plant growth is a major component.
-Because such soil situations as mine dumps tend to be extreme examples of disturbed sites, and often are of fine texture, Kali species show promise for certain classes of such work.
-Simply by growing there in high density they can play a valuable role in phytostabilization by reducing wind erosion and similar processes that promote the spread of pollution.
-The dry tumbleweed material also has been used as a mulch on replanted coal mine spoils in Arizona.
+Because such soil situations as mine dumps tend to be extreme examples of disturbed sites, and often are of fine texture, Salsola species show promise for certain classes of such work.
+Simply by growing there in high density, they can play a valuable role in phytostabilization by reducing wind erosion and similar processes that promote the spread of pollution.
+The dry tumbleweed material has also been used as mulch on replanted coal mine spoils in Arizona.

 However, these plants also show promise as hyperaccumulators for phytoremediation by phytoextraction, the absorption of certain classes of toxic or at least undesirable chemicals from the soil.
 Commonly these are ions of heavy metals, such as cadmium (Cd(II)), chromium (both Cr(III) and Cr(VI)), lead (Pb(II)), arsenic (both As(III) and As(V)), copper (Cu(II)), nickel (Ni(II)), and zinc (Zn(II)).
-Such processes have been studied in Kali for all those ions, and others such as iron and cobalt.
-Kali proved to be an active absorber of all those ions, plus some others, and it may well be a hyperaccumulator of both copper and cadmium.
-It certainly accumulated lead and arsenic very actively and also chromium in the most toxic hexavalent form.
+Such processes have been studied in Salsola for all of those ions, and others such as iron and cobalt.
+Salsola proved to be an active absorber of all those ions, plus some others, and it may well be a hyperaccumulator of both copper and cadmium.
+It certainly accumulated lead and arsenic very actively, and also chromium in the most toxic hexavalent form.

-It is not yet clear that Salsola would be a useful species for commercial phytoextraction, either for phytoremediation or for phytomining, but there are genetic variables that could, in principle, be selected for.
+It is not yet clear that Salsola would be a useful species for commercial phytoextraction, either for phytoremediation or for phytomining.
+Still, there are genetic variables that could, in principle, be selected for.
 For instance, the ions the plant species absorb are variously bound or chelated by organic acid groups such as oxalate, or by thiol groups, among others.
 Some, such as arsenate, pass through phosphate metabolic processes before being bound by sulfur groups.

-However, a plant that has absorbed some of the levels of toxic substances (e.g., arsenic, lead, or cadmium) that the Kali species can accumulate probably would not be suitable for food or fodder.
+However, a plant that has absorbed some of the levels of toxic substances (e.g., arsenic, lead, or cadmium) that the Salsola species can accumulate probably would not be suitable for food or fodder.
 Thus, phytoextraction sites would have to be protected from livestock.